Suboxone® for opioid use disorder

 Is Suboxone a painkiller?

 Technically, yes.
 Buprenorphine (one of the key ingredients in Suboxone) has pain-relieving properties.
-However, Suboxone is prescribed for addiction treatment, not pain management.
+Some providers may prescribe it for pain, and it is effective.
+However, at QuickMD, we prescribe Suboxone for addiction treatment, not pain management.
+Current DEA policies do not permit telemedicine prescribing of Suboxone solely for pain management.

 What does Suboxone do to you mentally?